 Crane also produces a line of animal-shaped ultrasonic humidifiers that are mechanically similar to the EE-5301 Cool Mist Humidifier and that are worth considering for a young child's bedroom.

 The Crane Adorable Ultrasonic Humidifier (Est. $40) collection is available in a number of fun shapes.
 One version, the Crane Adorable Owl -- dubbed whimsically as Oscar the Owl by Crane, and officially as the model EE-8189 -- earns a Best Buy rating from the same reviewer that bestows a recommended rating on the Crain EE-5301.
 It rates identically to the EE-5301 in output, efficiency and noise, and rates a level better in convenience and how it handles hard water.
 Aside from their shell, other versions are identical; shapes include a frog, duck, tiger, elephant, pig, cow, pig, panda, dragon, dog, penguin, monkey, and hippo.
 Other adorable but non-animal models include a train engine and Hello Kitty.

 User reviews again vary a little by site, but most seem pleased with all versions of this humidifier.
 As with the Crane EE-5301, the Crane Adorable humidifier is only rated to be effective in a 250-square-foot space, and a few owners seem disappointed with that.
 Also like the Crane EE-5301, some owners had problems with leaking from the tank.
-Unlike the Crane Drop, the company does offer a demineralization filter (Est. $9) for the Adorable Animal series.
-Most say that it helps keep down dust for those with hard water, but that it might not eliminate it completely and that they don't last very long.
+Like the Crane Drop, the company does offer a demineralization filter (Est. $9) for the Adorable Animal series.
+Most say that it helps keep down dust for those with hard water, but that it might not eliminate it completely and that the filters don't last very long.

-Elsewhere in this Issue:
+Elsewhere in this report: